Uniforms by Logo Express: Success Story

 The voucher program was not always met with such success, however.
 When they started David recalled, “At first we were hand cutting paper stubs, and we had to sign each one individually and request that when someone came to redeem it, they too sign the piece of paper.
 No surprise, this was hugely inefficient, costing us time and money.”
 David went on to say, “Things quickly turned a corner once ULE partnered with Revel.
 Digitally, we can now verify the validity of the voucher and the reconciliation process is done immediately.”

 The voucher program has become New Orleans’ main recourse for school children’s access to affordable uniforms.
-When a child enrolls into a new school, David explains that “ULE uses a voucher program as an incentive for incoming children to attend the charter school, knowing that access to school uniforms will boost student morale and help schools recruit the underserved population.”
+When a child enrols into a new school, David explains that “ULE uses a voucher program as an incentive for incoming children to attend the charter school, knowing that access to school uniforms will boost student morale and help schools recruit the underserved population.”

 David said that the pivotal point for ULE was six months ago.
 It was then that they solidified a firm foundation – selling more goods, servicing more students in need, and securing their position as the largest uniform provider in the city.
 “Revel was a key driver of this success.
 We were able to mitigate our bottleneck issues, and offer seamless service across our three establishments.”

-Driven by purpose, Uniforms by Logo Express recognizes that the success of business is intrinsically tied to the strength of its community.
+Driven by purpose, Uniforms by Logo Express recognises that the success of business is intrinsically tied to the strength of its community.
 “We see ourselves as a pillar of the community.
-Customers should be the heartbeat of your business, and here at ULE we’ve run our business prioritizing this initiative.”
+Customers should be the heartbeat of your business, and here at ULE we’ve run our business prioritising this initiative.”
 When looking into the future, David hopes to see ULE’s continued success.
 More importantly, David hopes to see a stronger, more unified New Orleans as businesses more and more are becoming a champion of community.